Nori Supplier Dictionary

 GGIT: The commercial implementation of a Greenhouse Gas Implementation Tool model (“GGIT”) that meets the USDA Blue Book greenhouse gas and carbon stock and flux estimation guidance and is administered by SoilMetrics.

 Grandfathered NRTs - Grandfathered NRTs are only available in the Nori Program.
-These NRTs represent tonnes of carbon removed as a result of practice changes that were implemented after 2009.
+These NRTs represent tonnes of carbon removed as a result of practice changes that were implemented on or after January 2013.
 A grower can earn a maximum of 4 years worth of grandfathered NRTs.

 Nori Project: An activity or combination of activities that can result in the incremental removal of CO2 from the atmosphere and the retention of the recovered C in a terrestrial reservoir (which can be soils, root systems, aboveground biomass, mineral reserves, marine plant systems, underground reservoirs, or manufactured products and buildings, or the built environment).